 You can have multiple Admins and Managers managing various teams within your organization.

 Note: Anyone with edit access to a prototype or board - Contributor, Manager, or Administrator - is able to delete a prototype or board, as all boards and prototypes are owned by the Enterprise.
+All roles within the Enterprise have access to Inspect mode for the prototypes they are part of.

 In addition to the default permissions available to each role, you can also modify permissions for each role to fine-tune how those roles work in your organization.
 You can access these additional permissions by clicking People in the top menu, clicking the ••• link, and clicking Member Permissions as shown below: